Tandem clustering with invariant coordinate selection: Invariant coordinate selection

-Note that while different scatter combinations have been considered for ICS in a clustering framework, a thorough comparison is still missing from the literature.
+While different scatter combinations have been considered for ICS in a clustering framework, a thorough comparison is still lacking in the literature.
 To conclude this part, we emphasize that ICS is performed in an unsupervised manner without using class label information.
-If that information is available, one scatter matrix involved in ICS can use this information so that it becomes a supervised scatter matrix, which leads to supervised invariant coordinate selection (SICS).
+If such information is available, one of the scatter matrices involved in ICS can use this information, converting it to a supervised scatter matrix, which leads to supervised invariant coordinate selection (SICS).
 Many supervised dimension reduction methods, such as linear discriminant analysis (LDA), sliced inverse regression (SIR), and sliced average variance estimation (SAVE) can be seen as special cases of SICS \citep{LiskiNordhausenOja2014}.